-Save on a Weekend Drive with Expedia Promo Codes
+Save on a Weekend Drive with Avis Promo Codes

 You can rent a car for the weekend and explore the countryside around you.
 Here in South Carolina there are lots of bed and breakfasts, cafes, and things to see and do all around the State.
-Car rental rates tend to go up around Valentines Day, but you can also use a coupon website to make this an affordable trip option. http://coupongo.org/expedia-promo-code/ has lots of great coupon options for all kinds of travel including car rentals.
+Car rental rates tend to go up around Valentines Day, but you can also use a coupon website to make this an affordable trip option.
+DealTour.org has lots of great Digitalocean promo code options for all merchants, including web hosting.
 If you decide you want to stay in a hotel for the weekend as well they have you covered for that too!

 Go on a picnic